casper-ecosystem/donation-demo/docs/01-introduction-to-building-casper-dapps.md

 ---

-## CSPR Suite Tools Used
+## Casper Ecosystem Tools Used

-This demo uses several tools from the **CSPR Suite** – a collection of developer tools that eliminate boilerplate and accelerate Casper dApp development.
+This demo uses several tools from the **Casper Ecosystem** – a collection of developer tools that eliminate boilerplate and accelerate Casper dApp development.

 | Product | Purpose | When to Use | Documentation |
 |---------|---------|-------------|---------------|